 The origins of crostata di ricotta e visciole

 As mentioned, the recipe for crostata di ricotta e visciole goes back centuries.
 A popular origin story has it that back in the day where the Popes ruled Rome, one of the various decrees that limited Jewish life in the city prohibited Jews from producing or selling dairy products.
 Well, as you may know, for Romans (Italians?)
 Jewish or not, rules are meant to be broken.
-So the local community invented this tart, with its ricotta filling hidden inside a pastry crust, as a way to get around the onerous rule.
+So the local bakeries invented this tart, with its ricotta filling hidden inside a pastry crust, as a way to get around the onerous rule.

 Crostata di ricotta e visciole is traditionally prepared for the Jewish festival of Shavuot in mid June when dairy products are traditionally eaten.
 (This was, in fact, the origins of the Jewish-style cheesecake.)
 Shavuot also coincided with the sour cherry harvest in Italy.
 Today we enjoy this classic dessert year round using sour cherry preserves.